 For example, spending $25 per month ($300 per year) on a Medicare Advantage plan would be worth it if the better benefits can save you more than $300 in medical costs, as compared to a $0 Medicare Advantage plan.

-There are also more expensive Medicare Advantage plans offered.
-Plans costing between $50 and $99 account for 14% of plans.
+There are also more expensive Medicare Advantage plans available.
+Plans that cost between $50 and $99 per month account for 14% of plans.
 Medicare Advantage plans that cost more than $100 are less common, only accounting for 10% of all plans offered.

 Medicare Advantage rates by plan type

 A Medicare Advantage HMO plan costs an average of $23 per month.
-That's $20 cheaper than a local PPO plan.
+That's $20 cheaper than the most common type of PPO plan.

 The type of Medicare Advantage plan influences how much the plan costs and its benefits.
 An HMO plan is generally cheaper because it restricts your coverage to the doctors and medical providers that are a part of the plan's network.